-- 3 Structural service factors: These include: the timing of appointments; the time to wait for the appointment to start once arrived at the venue; the distance of the health care venue from home; and the offer of a choice of individual health professional.
-For public services in general the capacity of public transport systems could affect patients' ability to attend appointments.
-DNA may be partially due to service design, such as inconvenient timing which may especially affect certain groups such as working age people and those with both work and caring responsibilities. - 4 Equality group service factors: These include discriminatory attitudes within a service (explicit or implicit) which may affect patients' willingness to both make and attend medical appointments.
+- 3 Structural service factors: These include: the timing of appointments;^{8 49} the time to wait for the appointment to start once arrived at the venue; the distance of the health care venue from home;^{50 51} and the offer of a choice of individual health professional.52 For public services in general the capacity of public transport systems could affect patients' ability to attend appointments.35 DNAs may be partially due to service design, such as inconvenient timing which may especially affect certain groups such as working age people and those with both work and caring responsibilities.15 - 4 Equality group service factors: These include discriminatory attitudes within a service (explicit or implicit) which may affect patients' willingness to both make and attend medical appointments.
 Discrimination by service providers is a service rather than a patient factor.
 The adaptation of access arrangements for equality groups falls within this category.
-For example people with disabilities may require adaptations to help sensory impairment, and ethnic minorities may need information leaflets to be translated, and require interpreting services in consultations.
+For example people with disabilities may require adaptations to help sensory impairment,53 and ethnic minorities may need information leaflets to be translated, and require interpreting services in consultations.54

-This is an imperfect classification as some factors are not exclusive to one category (e.g. 'choice of individual health professional' and 'candidacy' could be both serviceand patient-related).
-However, our four part classification provides a framework for understanding some of the possible causes of DNA.
-The downward gradient we found with decreasing deprivation is a structural-patient factor, while the variation by specialty may result from factors in all four classifications.
+This is an imperfect classification as some factors are not exclusive to one category (e.g. 'choice of individual health professional' and 'candidacy' could be both service-and patient-related).
+However, our four-part classification provides a framework for understanding some of the possible causes of DNA.
+The downward gradient we found with decreasing deprivation is likely to be due to structural-patient factors, while the variation by specialty may result from factors in all four classifications.

 If DNAs are to be reduced, services may need to change their procedures.
 Possible changes might include different appointment timing systems, greater patient choice of health professional, and support for people with additional needs (e.g. informing patients who struggle with reading about their appointments in an alternative way).
-Among interventions that may reduce the rate of missed appointments, open access scheduling has been found effective for infant well child care visits, but may suit emergency and acute problems better than chronic illnesses where patients may have to book time off work or arrange childcare.
+Among interventions that may reduce the rate of missed appointments, open access scheduling has been found effective for infant well child care visits, 31 but may suit emergency and acute problems better than chronic illnesses where patients may have to book time off work or arrange childcare.
 Other interventions found to be effective in reducing DNA risk include reminder systems for already booked appointments, using text messages and telephoning.
-Reminders are recognised as part of patient focussed booking which is recommended best practice in Scotland.
-The inclusion of data on additional needs and on ethnicity by referrers is required in Scottish government waiting times guidance.
-This is labour intensive for services but these data might be used to contribute further to existing understanding about the needs of more at risk populations where a targeted approach of effective interventions to support attendance could have an impact.
+33 55 Reminders are recognised as part of patient focussed booking which is recommended best practice in Scotland.
+The inclusion of data on additional needs and on ethnicity by referrers is required in Scottish Government waiting times guidance.
+This is labour intensive for services but these data might be used to contribute further to existing understanding about the needs of more at risk populations, where a targeted approach of effective interventions to support attendance could have an impact.